 - Soft tissue sarcoma

 When compared with top-rated U.S. children’s hospitals for pediatric oncology and hematology, we meet or exceed national success rates for infection prevention, five-year cancer survival rates and bone marrow transplant survival rates.

 Claire is suffering from a rare form of LeukemiaWatch Claire's Story

 Wolfson Children’s partners with University of Florida (UF) Proton Therapy Institute in Jacksonville.
 Children come from all over the world to receive advanced treatment at the institute, which is one of the largest pediatric proton therapy centers in the world.

-The Blood and Marrow Transplantation Center at Wolfson Children’s Hospital, a collaboration with Nemours Children’s Specialty Care, Jacksonville, and Mayo Clinic, brings children from all over the world to receive care.
+The Blood and Marrow Transplantation Center at Wolfson Children’s Hospital, a collaboration with Nemours Children’s Health, Jacksonville, and Mayo Clinic, brings children from all over the world to receive care.
 Our experience and cutting-edge practices can be life saving for a child.